 Michael is the Director of Technology and Innovation at Branksome Hall.
 Michael was most recently the President of Insegni Centre Inc. for four years and during that time was also a consultant for Branksome’s Information Technology strategy.
 He was previously the Director of Systems and Technology for IT Consulting at Ernst & Young and was the Vice President of Consulting at Project X Ltd. Michael holds a Master of Science in Strategic Planning from Heriot-Watt University and a Bachelor of Science in Computer Science from the University of Toronto.
 He also has a Certificate in Data Analytics, Big Data and Predictive Analytics from Ryerson University.
 Michael’s daughter Siena’20 attends Branksome.

 Executive Director, Advancement and Community Engagement

 Cristina is Branksome’s Executive Director of Advancement and Community Engagement.
 Cristina comes to us from Upper Canada College where she was the Director of Marketing and Communications for seven years.
 Before that, Cristina was the Acting Assistant Dean of External Relations in the Faculty of Law at the University of Toronto and also held the position of Associate Director of Advancement Communications and Marketing for 11 years.
-Over the course of Cristina’s career in the Communications and Marketing industry, she has garnered over 30 awards, including most recently the 2016 CASE Gold award for Best Invitation Design.
+Over the course of Cristina’s career in the Communications and Marketing industry, she and her teams have garnered over 30 awards for best branding, websites, advertising, publications, advancement materials and videos.
 She holds a Bachelor of Arts in Journalism and Communications from Concordia University.